restatedev/base62/README.md

+# Important

+We should no longer depend on this fork as the changes have been released by the upstream project.

 # base62

 A fast, zero-dependency base62 encoder/decoder library for Rust, typically used in URL shorteners.
 It supports both standard [0-9A-Za-z] and alternative [0-9a-zA-Z] variants.